 In what was a shellacking of the reigning NBA champs, the Blazers dropped 137 points on the board.
 Of those 137, Lillard accounted for 51, becoming the sixth player in franchise history to do so; the last player before Lillard was Andre Miller back in 2010.
 He added seven assists and six steals in an incredibly entertaining performance.

-It was the first time since 1983-84 that a player had 50p/7a/6s in a game, and the first time since Reggie Miller in 1992 that a player had 50 points and seven assists with no turnovers.
+It was the first time since 1983-84 that a player had 50 points, seven assists and six steals in a game and the first time since Reggie Miller in 1992 that a player had 50 points and seven assists with no turnovers.

 With this victory, the Blazers are over .500 (28-27) for the first time since November 8.
-They look to remain in the playoff picture and could possibly play spoiler down the stretch and into the postseason.
+They look to remain in the playoff picture and could play spoiler down the stretch and into the postseason.

-The Warriors fall to 48-5, tying the 1995-96 Bulls for the best start through 53 games.
+The Warriors fall to 48-5, tying the 1995-96 Chicago Bulls for the best start through 53 games.